The Drill Down, Issue #4: Mobile Offshore Drilling Unit Regulatory Compliance Options

 MODU Safety Certificate Issuing Agencies

-It is important to note that any MODU Safety Certificate (IMO MODU Code or National Standard) is issued by the documenting nation.
-More than likely, a class society will issue the certificate on behalf of the documenting nation.
+It is important to note that the MODU Safety Certificate (IMO MODU Code or National Standard) is issued by the documenting nation.
+More than likely, a classification society will issue the certificate on behalf of the documenting nation.

-This provides a thumbnail sketch of the compliance scheme for MODUs operating on the U.S. OCS.
-The MSM Vol. II, Section G, Chapters 2 and 3 provide more guidance on MODU compliance.
+This provides an overview of the compliance scheme for MODUs operating on the U.S. OCS.
+COMDTINST 16000.76, Chapters 2 and 3 provide additional guidance on MODU compliance.